LinkClinton/directx12-wrapper/readme.md

 # directx-wrapper

-"directx-wrapper" is a lightweight library to wrap the DirectX Graphics API and make it easy to program with DirectX.
+"directx-wrapper" is a lightweight and independent library to wrap the DirectX Graphics API and make it easy to program with DirectX.

 ## Feature